Quotes

 The heat map shows percentage changes of major currencies against each other.
 The base currency is picked from the left column, while the quote currency is picked from the top row.
 For example, if you pick the New Zealand Dollar from the left column and move along the horizontal line to the US Dollar, the percentage change displayed in the box will represent NZD (base)/USD (quote).

-The NZD/USD pair trades in positive territory near 0.6075 during the early Asian session on Monday.
-The pair edges higher amid the softer US Dollar (USD) broadly and the announcement of China rate cuts.
-Later on Monday, the Federal Reserve (Fed) Neel Kashkari and Jeffrey Schmid are scheduled to speak.
+The NZD/USD pair trades in positive territory near 0.5875 on Monday during the early Asian session.
+The pair edges higher on the stronger-than-expected New Zealand economic data and the consolidation of the Greenback.

 New Zealand Dollar FAQs